ge-ne/ctan-o-mat/README.md

-# ctan-o-mat

-Scripted upload of a package to CTAN

-## NAME

-*ctan-o-mat* - Upload or validate a package for CTAN
+# ctan-o-mat - Upload or validate a package for CTAN

 ## SYNOPSIS